Leading a workshop

 • Explain that the participants’ choices will form the order of popularity which is revealed in the next phase.

 • The order of popularity highlights the ideas in which participants see the greatest potential.
-This will help participant’s to identify which of their ideas should be built to thorough proposal in the next phase.
+This will help participants to identify which of their ideas should be built into more thorough proposal in the next phase.

 • Change the setting to how many ideas each participant can choose.
 A good ratio is 1: 5, i.e. you can choose 10 of the 50 ideas produced.
-You can change the Max idea selection count for each user by pressing and opening the Settings tab.
+You can change the maximum idea selection count for participants by pressing and opening the Settings tab.

-• Follow the number of selections per participant in this page and give more time if necessary or end the phase earlier if participants are ready.
+• Follow the number of selections per participant in the Stats tab and give more time if necessary or end the phase earlier if participants are ready.

 • Finally, press the Complete & start next button to allow participants to move on to the next phase.
 Tell participants out loud what you're doing.